 HMC prohibits all forms of sexual misconduct.
 Sexual misconduct is a broad term, and as more fully defined below, includes but is not limited to sexual and gender based harassment, violence, exploitation, and stalking.
 An attempt to commit sexual misconduct as well as assisting or willfully encouraging such conduct is also considered a violation of this Policy.

 This Policy applies to all faculty, staff, and students of the College.
-It also applies to third parties (including, but not limited to, volunteers, campus visitors or vendors) who may have contact with members of the HMC community either on the HMC campus or at other HMC events, programs and activities.
+It also applies to third parties (including, but not limited to, trustees, applicants, volunteers, campus visitors or vendors) who may have contact with members of the HMC community either on the HMC campus or at other HMC events, programs and activities.

 As noted, this Policy applies to conduct occurring on campus or in connection with College-related off-campus events, programs and activities, such as College functions hosted in private homes, off-site conferences and meetings, and College-sponsored study-abroad, internship, research, and other programs.
 It may also apply to conduct that occurred off-campus – but not at HMC-sponsored events, program or activities – if both parties are members of the HMC community and if the conduct could have a substantial adverse effect on or poses a threat to members of the HMC community.